Meet Our

 Mallory Weston

-Mallory Weston is an artist whose work involves a marriage between traditional jewelry and metalworking and textile techniques to create large-scale wearable pieces.
-Her work was most recently featured in the solo exhibitions KNOCK OFF at Platina Galerie in Stockholm and Of Ophidia at Sienna Patti Contemporary in Massachusetts.
+• Mallory Weston is an artist whose work involves a marriage between traditional jewelry and metalsmithing techniques and textile techniques to create large-scale wearable pieces.
+She merges analog processes with computer-aided design to create objects of a hybrid origin.
+Her work was recently featured in solo exhibitions at Baltimore Jewelry Center and Sienna Patti Contemporary in Massachusetts.
+She was recognized as the 2022 recipient of the prestigious Art Jewelry Forum Young Artist Award.

 Metals/Jewelry/CAD-CAM